Haraj-backend/hex-monscape/docs/api-design/rest-api.md

 PUT: `/games/{game_id}/battle/turn`

 This endpoint is used for deciding whether it is player or enemy turn to attack.
-If it is enemy turn, the pokemon partner will take some damage from enemy.
+If it is enemy turn, the monster partner will take some damage from enemy.

-Turn is being randomized based on speed stats from both pokemon partner & enemy.
+Turn is being randomized based on speed stats from both monster partner & enemy.

 **Example Request:**